aymeric-spiga/texcours/markdown/GQE_cours1_notes.md

 ### Planet Nine

+* histoire qui rappelle un peu la découverte de Neptune (chasse aux observations)
 * 350 - 800 UA. env 3 rayons terrestres. env 10 masses terrestres
 * modèle théorique pour expliquer trois observations distinctes
     1. discovery of Sedna (période orbitale ~10000y), which was the first object discovered in the solar system whose orbit could only be explained by interaction with something besides the known planets
     2. Trujillo & Sheppard noted some unusual orbital alignments among distant (>2000y orbits) Kuiper belt objects (arguments of perihelion appeared clustered around zero)
     3. Gomes and colleagues proposed that an entirely separate set of objects were being influenced by some sort of distant planet. (orbits nearly perpendicular to the plane of the Kuiper belt)

 <!--
  gravitational torques exerted onto the Kuiper belt by Planet Nine would induce long-period oscillations in the perihelion distances of the confined KBOs.
 This naturally generated detached orbits, such as those of Sedna and 2012 VP113.